 The New Jersey Association of School Librarians actively supports strong school library programs.
 NJASL works throughout the state to advocate for regulations and funding to require all schools to have credentialed School Library Media Specialists who possess the competencies needed to deliver effective school library media programs.
 Our students’ futures depend on it.

 We encourage all school library supporters to speak out for school libraries!
+For more information or support, please reach out to Tricina Strong-Beebe, Advocacy Chair.

 What NJASL Does